SoftwareBrothers/adminjs-dev/docs-src/tutorials/rbac.md

   rootPath: '/admin',
 })

-// Build and use a router which will handle all AdminBro routes const router = AdminBroExpressjs.buildAuthenticatedRouter(adminBro, {
+// Build and use a router which will handle all AdminJS routes const router = AdminJSExpress.buildAuthenticatedRouter(adminJs, {
   authenticate: async (email, password) => {
     const user = await User.findOne({ email })
     if (user) {